pman0214/docker_pytorch-jupyterlab/README.md

 1. Shutdown jupyterlab from the `File` menu to stop and destroy the container.

 If you want to use CUDA, please run cuda version of the image.
-To use pytorch 1.9.0 with CUDA 11.1 with CuDNN 8, for example, run as:
+To use pytorch 1.13.1 with CUDA 11.6 with CuDNN 8, for example, run as:
 ```
-docker run --rm -d -v $PWD:/app -p 8888:8888 --gpus=all pman0214/pytorch_jupyterlab:1.9.0-cuda11.1-cudnn8-devel
+docker run --rm -d -v $PWD:/app -p 8888:8888 --gpus=all pman0214/pytorch_jupyterlab:1.13.1-cuda11.6-cudnn8-devel
 ```

-Please refer to [tags](https://hub.docker.com/r/pman0214/pytorch_jupyterlab/tags) to lookup images supporting CUDA.
+Please refer to [tags](https://hub.docker.com/r/pman0214/pytorch_jupyterlab/tags) to look up images supporting CUDA.
 CUDA is available only on linux/amd64.

 ## Building